Thenmani/PredictiveAnalytics-RetailOptimization/README.md

 # Laptop Sales — Predictive Analytics for Retail Optimization

-Predictive modeling on a January 2008 laptop sales dataset to support **pricing strategy** and **inventory planning** for a consumer electronics retailer.
+Predictive modeling on laptop sales dataset to support **pricing strategy** and **inventory planning** for a consumer electronics retailer.

 ## Project Overview